MongoEngine/marshmallow-mongoengine/docs/tutorial.rst

 We could solve this by using marshmallow's `Meta.exclude` list, but this means the field would be also excluded loading.

-The solution is to use the `Model.model_fields_kwargs` option to customize the field (de)seriliazers:
+The solution is to use the `Model.model_fields_kwargs` option for customizing the field (de)serializers:

 .. code-block:: python